-Name: Deepak Prajapati Phone: +91-79-4026 5656
+Name: Deepak Prajapati Phone: +91-79-4026 5656 E-mail: deepak.prajapati@careedge.in

-E-mail: deepak.prajapati@careedge.in

-About CARE Ratings Limited:
+About us:

-Established in 1993, CARE Ratings Ltd. is one of the leading credit rating agencies in India.
-Registered under the Securities and Exchange Board of India (SEBI), it has also been acknowledged as an External Credit Assessment Institution (ECAI) by the

-Reserve Bank of India (RBI).
-With an equitable position in the Indian capital market, CARE Ratings Limited provides a wide array of credit rating services that help corporates to raise capital and enable investors to make informed decisions backed by knowledge and assessment provided by the company.

-With an established track record of rating companies over almost three decades, we follow a robust and transparent rating process that leverages our domain and analytical expertise backed by the methodologies congruent with the international best practices.
-CARE Ratings Limited has had a pivotal role to play in developing bank debt and capital market instruments including CPs, corporate bonds and debentures, and structured credit.
+Established in 1993, CARE Ratings is one of the leading credit rating agencies in India.
+Registered under the Securities and Exchange Board of India, it has been acknowledged as an External Credit Assessment Institution by the RBI.
+With an equitable position in the Indian capital market, CARE Ratings provides a wide array of credit rating services that help corporates raise capital and enable investors to make informed decisions.
+With an established track record of rating companies over almost three decades, CARE Ratings follows a robust and transparent rating process that leverages its domain and analytical expertise, backed by the methodologies congruent with the international best practices.
+CARE Ratings has played a pivotal role in developing bank debt and capital market instruments, including commercial papers, corporate bonds and debentures, and structured credit.